Serene-Garden/Cepheus/README.md

 ## Requirements

-You are responsible for adding one of the following description to your App, where evet as it could be found.
+You are responsible for adding one of the following description to your App, where ever it is as long as it could be found.

 Just one of them.